Classical Studies B.A. (G.L.A.S.)

-As a Classical Studies (or Classics) major, you will learn about the languages and civilizations of ancient Greece and Rome.
+As a Global Language Area Studies major with a concentration in Classical Studies (or Classics), you will learn about the languages and civilizations of ancient Greece and Rome.
 Why should I study that, you ask?
 Good question.
 The simple answer is, because everything that’s happening here and now traces back to what happened there, and then.

 Why Classical Studies at URI?